Privacy Policy

 - Technical maintenance and IT security service providers

-- Payment service providers (insofar as they act as processors)
+- Payment service providers (insofar as they act as data processors)

 These service providers are contractually obliged: